Ultimate guide to user roles

 Auditor

-• Has view access to most management areas in the Manage workspace
+• Has view access to most areas in the Manage workspace

 Create custom roles

-1. In the Manage workspace, navigate to Settings > Users > Roles
+1. Open the Manage workspace and go to Settings > Users > Roles

 2. Click New role

-3. Provide a name for your new role; i.e. "Intern" or "Voter"
+3. Enter a name such as “Intern” or “Voter”

 What do 'Deny' and 'Allow' permissions mean?